 In recent years there has been a dramatic increase in the number of states considering death with dignity laws.
 Sometimes called "assisted suicide," "right to die," and "medical aid-in-dying" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a difficult death.

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
-Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.
+Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon was one of just a few states that allow terminally ill patients to legally end their lives.

-Spurred by Maynard's decision and the resulting publicity, Nevada lawmakers began introducing death with dignity legislation in 2015.
-In 2021, the legislature considered two more death with dignity bills, SB105 and AB351.
-Both bills failed to pass.
-If enacted, the law would have functioned much like Oregon's Death With Dignity Act, allowing terminally ill patients who met certain requirements to request and use life-ending medication.
+Spurred by Maynard's decision and the resulting publicity, Nevada lawmakers began introducing death with dignity bills in 2015.
+However, none of them passed.
+Now, in the 2023 session, the Nevada legislature is considering another death with dignity bills, SB239, that would allow terminally ill patients who meet certain requirements to request life-ending medication.

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.

 For information about appointing a health care agent and making known your own wishes for medical care at the end of life, see the Living Wills & Medical Powers of Attorney section of Nolo.com.